 Instructions

-- Pickling brine: Add water, the remaining 2 teaspoons (10ml) of salt, sugar, bay leaves, mustard seeds, and pepper to a small saucepan over medium heat.
-Heat, stirring occasionally, until sugar and salt are dissolved, about 2 minutes.
+- Make brine: Add 1 cup water, 2 tablespoons granulated sugar, 2½ teaspoons fine sea salt, 3 dried bay leaves (optional), 1 teaspoon mustard seeds (optional), and ¼ teaspoon black pepper to a small pot.
+Bring to a gentle simmer over low heat, stirring until sugar and salt are dissolved, about 2 minutes.

 Notes